Erioldoesdesign/Design_HOSS_PhD/ecosystem mapping Interviews/Ecosystem-mapping.md

 10. Is there anyone, either internally or externally to your organisation that you feel is not included in innovation that should be?

+11. What does 'user' (or beneficiary) engagement look like to you and your organisation (could be different)

+### Extra Contextual questions

-11. Is there anything else related to the topic we've been talking about today that you want to tell me or talk about?
+12. Is there anything else related to the topic we've been talking about today that you want to tell me or talk about?

-12. Is there anyone else at your organisation that you think I should talk to about humanitarian/human-rights innovation and any work related to design?
+13. Is there anyone else at your organisation that you think I should talk to about humanitarian/human-rights innovation and any work related to design?

-13. In relation to you and your work, what difference do you see between 'humanitarian innovation' and 'human-rights innovation'?
+14. In relation to you and your work, what difference do you see between 'humanitarian innovation' and 'human-rights innovation'?

 ## Collaborative board for conversations
 https://miro.com/app/board/o9J_ltJ2k-w=/?invite_link_id=560477843428

+## Notes for interviewer

+- Consider and be aware of the 'six R's' when the user is talking and map on the miro board.
+- Understand how humanitarian orgs like to portray themselves as proficient and 'doing well' in order to appear fundable.